Real estate syndications

 Cash Flow Distributions

 When your multifamily investment property earns a profit, so do you!
-The frequency varies by project and operator, but most passive investors get a check monthly, quarterly, or annually.
+The frequency varies by project and operator, but most passive investors get paid quarterly.

-If, on the other hand, you’re investing in a heavy value-add deal, it may take 6 to 12 months to stabilize the property.
-In other words, your syndicator will need time to make some basic improvements and raise occupancy before the first cash flow distributions can be delivered.
+In other words, your syndicator may need time to make some basic improvements and raise occupancy before the first cash flow distributions can be delivered.
+Make sure you account this pause in receiving immediate cashflow.

 (To learn more about earning cash flow distributions as a passive investor, watch my video on The Potential Returns of Multifamily Real Estate!)